ICIQ/iciq.github.io/_posts/2012-10-11-Internal_stability.md

 ---
 Note: this post was generated from an iPython notebook.
 You can [download the notebook from github](https://github.com/ketch/nodepy/blob/master/examples/Internal_stability.ipynb) and execute all the code yourself.
+This post was originally written by [David Ketcheson](http://www.davidketcheson.info/2012/10/11/Internal_stability.html).

 Internal stability deals with the growth of errors (such as roundoff) introduced at the Runge-Kutta stages during a single Runge-Kutta step.
 It is usually important only for methods with a large number of stages, since that is when the internal amplification factors can be large.
 An excellent explanation of internal stability is given in [this paper](http://oai.cwi.nl/oai/asset/1652/1652A.pdf).
 Here we demonstrate some tools for studying internal stability in NodePy.